yramgu/yramgu.github.io/_sources/_static/BPSK/BPSK.rst.txt

     Correlation of data with sync word

 We detect a clear maximum at index 27.
 Since the word is 16-bit long, the payload starts at index 27+16/2=35.
-Our payload is 8 bytes long so we extract 64 bits starting at index 35 and we get:
+Our payload is 8 bytes long so we extract 64 bits starting at index 35 and we get (going back to unipolar format):

 .. code-block:: python